luphord/gaussian-analytics/README.md

 </dd>
 <dt><a href="#eqBlackScholes">eqBlackScholes(S, K, T, sigma, q, r)</a> ⇒ <code><a href="#PricingResult">PricingResult</a></code></dt>
 <dd><p>Black-Scholes formula for a European vanilla option on a stock (asset class equity).</p>
+<p>See Fischer Black and Myron Scholes, <a href="https://www.cs.princeton.edu/courses/archive/fall09/cos323/papers/black_scholes73.pdf">The Pricing of Options and Corporate Liabilities</a>,
+The Journal of Political Economy, Vol. 81, No. 3 (May - June 1973), pp. 637-654.</p>
 </dd>
 <dt><a href="#fxBlackScholes">fxBlackScholes(S, K, T, sigma, rFor, rDom)</a> ⇒ <code><a href="#PricingResult">PricingResult</a></code></dt>
 <dd><p>Black-Scholes formula for a European vanilla currency option (asset class foreign exchange).
 This is also known as the Garman–Kohlhagen model.</p>
+<p>See Mark B. Garman and Steven W. Kohlhagen <a href="https://www.sciencedirect.com/science/article/pii/S0261560683800011">Foreign currency option values</a>,
+Journal of International Money and Finance, Vol. 2, Issue 3 (1983), pp. 231-237.</p>
 </dd>
 </dl>